 1. PCI DSS Compliance: PCI DSS (Payment Card Industry Data Security Standards) are requirements for companies that process, store or transmit credit card information to do so safely and securely.
 Make sure you are PCI compliant, and add a visible badge to your eCommerce application.
 This will signal to consumers that payment information is properly encrypted and safeguarded.

 2. HTTPS / Secure Browsing: Ever noticed a small, green “Secure” tab in a browser’s URL bar?
 That is a digital certificate, provided by a 3rd-party Certificate Authority to certify that the site encrypts HTTP traffic, keeping the contents of requests and responses secure for visitors.
-Digital certificates are another easy signal to ever-wary shoppers that they are on secure site that can be trusted.
+Digital certificates are another easy signal to ever-wary shoppers that they are on a secure site that can be trusted.
 (Learn more about digital certificates)

-3. DDoS Mitigation: A Distributed Denial of Service (DDos) attack presents a real threat for retail sites.
+3. DDoS Mitigation: A Distributed Denial of Service (DDoS) attack presents a real threat to retail sites.
 DDoS events are designed to flood a website with traffic and repeat requests.
 DDos events can happen anytime and are sometimes preceded by an extortion message demanding payment.
 Unless requests are diverted or blocked, DDoS will slow down or completely crash a web application, making it impossible for real users to access it.
 Even one hour of downtime will cost a retailer significantly in lost revenue.
 Retailers need to be prepared at all times and invest in a monitoring and DDoS mitigation solution.